 (b) a Retailer Group syndicate;

-(c) a Retailer syndicate.
+(c) a Retailer syndicate;

+(d) a Player syndicate.

 (2) A Network syndicate is a syndicate created by the Commission, shares in which may be purchased from any agent.

 (3) A Retailer Group syndicate is a syndicate created by a particular agent, shares in which may be purchased from up to 20 nominated agents, including the agent that created it.